-The budget setting process enables the budget to be 'pivoted' to align to corporate priorities and the Delivery Framework, together with the Change programme priorities of Waste, Promoting

-Independence, Planning and Children's Services.
+The budget setting process enables the budget to be 'pivoted' to align to corporate priorities and the Delivery Framework, together with the Change programme priorities of Waste, Promoting Independence and Wellbeing, Planning and Children's Services.
 This is an ongoing exercise and the ability to pivot the budget, as well as ensure a balanced budget is achieved, is challenging and will take a few years but this is acknowledged by both Corporate Management Team (CMT) and Cabinet.
 The Council is developing its 'Benefits Realisation' approach which will help to clearly identify savings and benefits (financial and non-financial) to support the Council's overall financial sustainability.

 The Council has adopted a People Plan to ensure that priorities continue to be appropriately resourced.
 The 2024-2029 People Plan was approved by Cabinet on 30th April 2024 and will support the Council Plan priority of having a 'confident, empowered and inclusive workforce'.
+Our Action plan highlights the need to ensure that the People Plan is fully costed and that the needs are considered as part of the financial planning process.

 The Assistant Director of HR and OD has put in place effective regular monitoring of delivery through the People Plan Delivery Plan, monitored through the Culture and Organisational Development Programme.
-A Culture and Organisation Development Delivery Team meets monthly to report on progress of key priorities, which is then reported, along with risks, issues, and benefits, bi-monthly through to the Culture Steering Group and monthly to the Change and Delivery Group.
+The Culture and Organisation Development Delivery Team meets monthly to report on progress of key priorities, which is then reported, along with risks, issues, and benefits, bi-monthly through to the Culture Steering Group and monthly to the Change and Delivery Group.
 The Culture and Organisation Development Programme is listening to the voice of the workforce through the staff surveys.